dirkjanm/dirkjanm.github.io/_posts/2018-24-09-active-directory-forest-trusts-part-one-how-does-sid-filtering-work.md

 ![creating a golden ticket with Mimikatz](/assets/img/foresttrusts/mimikatz-trust.png){: .align-center}

 The `/ptt` flag will inject the ticket in memory, and upon browsing to `\\forest-b-server.forest-b.local` we don't see any error message, indicating the ticket was successfully used to access a resource in `forest-b`.
-We export the tickets as before and decrypt them the same way as the previous paragraph.
+We export the tickets as before and decrypt them the same way as the previous section.

 The TGT for `forest-a` contains the expected SIDs: